ISP19/problems/agile-software-development/README.md

 ---

-## Question
+## Question about Agile Practices

-Given a list of The Manifesto for Agile Software Development is based on twelve principles below.
+Use these 12 principles from the *The Manifesto for Agile Software Development* to answer the questions below.

 1. Customer satisfaction by early and continuous delivery of valuable software.
 2. Welcome changing requirements, even in late development.